mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 | DTCStatusMask                                | 8           | 0x00 - 0xFF | DTC status mask to use for DTC matching | Always  |
 +----------------------------------------------+-------------+-------------+-----------------------------------------+---------+

-.. note:: The DTC mirror memory is an additional optional error memory in the server that cannot be erased by the ClearDiagnosticInformation (0x14) service.
+.. note:: The DTC mirror memory is an optional error memory that is not affected by :ref:`ClearDiagnosticInformation (0x14) <knowledge-base-service-clear-diagnostic-information>` service.

 reportMirrorMemoryDTCExtDataRecordByDTCNumber (0x10)
 ''''''''''''''''''''''''''''''''''''''''''''''''''''
-This sub-function lets a client request DTCExtendedDataRecords from DTC mirror memory for a specific DTC (*DTCMaskRecord*) and record number (*DTCExtDataRecordNumber*).
+This sub-function can be used by the client to request extended data records (*DTCExtDataRecordNumber*) for a specific DTC (*DTCMaskRecord*) from the DTC mirror memory.

 .. warning:: Withdrawn in ISO 14229-1:2020